rilian-la-te/vala-panel-appmenu/README.md

 ---
 *Instructions for Compiling*
 ---
+  * Clone this repository to your `home` directory by typing:
-  Once you've cloned this repository, `cd` into the directory, then:
+  `git clone https://github.com/rilian-la-te/vala-panel-appmenu.git` then `cd` into the directory.
   * type `git submodule init && git submodule update` to download the submodules (this will download the cmake and dbus-menu submodules you see in the repository, above)
   * type `mkdir build && cd build`
   * You're **almost** ready to run `cmake`.
 First, review the following flags: